As the Endangered Species Act turns 50, those who first enforced it reflect on its mixed legacy

 GRAY WOLF SEASON

-Ron Nowak joined the office in 1973 after working on surveys of wolves and panthers.
-The animals he was responsible for were often furry and charismatic, more relatable for most people than a fish or salamander.
-But Nowak would not suffer fools, which is how he ended up, in the mid-1980s, testifying against his own agency.
+Mammologist Ron Nowak joined the office in 1973.
+The animals he was responsible for were often furry and charismatic, but he still had problems with his listings.

-In northern Minnesota, the gray wolf was coming back from “just a tiny remnant of a couple hundred animals to maybe several hundred or a thousand” thanks to the Endangered Species Act.
-“And so what did the Fish and Wildlife Service want to do?
-They wanted to cooperate with the state of Minnesota and open the gray wolf to public hunting.”

-That would require a regulation showing that a hunting season would benefit the wolves and was the only way to control their population.
+In the 1980s the gray wolf was coming back in Minnesota from “just a tiny remnant of a couple hundred animals to maybe several hundred or a thousand” thanks to the Endangered Species Act.
+Wildlife officials wanted to open a hunting season.
+That would require a regulation showing it would benefit the wolves and was the only way to control their population.

 “They told me, ‘You have to write the regulation,’” Nowak says.
 “And I said, ‘It would be illegal.’”